 * microphone techniques

 Who can apply?

-This program is for female, transgender, non-binary and non-cis male people (aged 15-25) who are based in Western Sydney.
+This program is for female, transgender and non-binary male people (aged 15-25) who are based in Western Sydney.

 Aboriginal and Torres Strait Islander people are encouraged to apply.